GuanceCloud/datakit/internal/export/doc/en/inputs/container-log.md

 <!-- markdownlint-disable MD046-->
 ???+ info

-    If a container has an environment variable `DATAKIT_LOGS_CONFIG` and can also find the Annotation `datakit/logs` of its corresponding Pod, the configuration from the container environment variable will take precedence.
+    - If a container has an environment variable `DATAKIT_LOGS_CONFIG` and can also find the Annotation `datakit/logs` of its corresponding Pod, the configuration from the container environment variable will take precedence.
+    - Starting from [:octicons-tag-24: Version-1.84.0](../datakit/changelog-2025.md#cl-1.84.0), container log collection configured through Pod Annotations supports dynamic hot-reload, with configuration changes taking effect within one minute.
 <!-- markdownlint-enable -->

 - The value for custom configurations is as follows: